Xfinity Troubleshooting Guide

 Confirm an Xfinity internet outage

 Xfinity outage maps are viewable through the Xfinity Status Center and Xfinity My Account mobile app.
 These maps show outage locations and the estimated number of affected subscribers.
 If your phone number is registered with Xfinity, you can also text OUT to 266278 for outage updates.
+Check out our Xfinity outage guide for your full list of options.

 Troubleshooting your Xfinity TV device